Froilan Tenorio

 Froilan Cruz "Lang" Tenorio (September 9, 1939 – May 4, 2020) was a Northern Mariana Islander politician who was the fourth governor of the Northern Mariana Islands.
 Elected in 1993, he served one term from January 10, 1994 to January 12, 1998.
 During his governorship and most of his political career, Tenorio was a member of the Democratic Party of the Northern Mariana Islands, which was not then affiliated with the American Democratic Party.
-However, he later switched his affiliation to the Covenant Party.
-As of 2021, he is the last Democrat to serve as governor of the territory.
+However, he later switched his affiliation to the Reform Party, a party he founded.
+Froilan Tenorio would later switch back to the Democrat in 2002 and then to the Covenant Party in 2009.

 Background

 Education

 Tenorio graduated from the Territorial College of Guam in 1962 with an associate's degree before earning a bachelor's degree in civil engineering at Marquette University in 1967.

 Early career

 Tenorio was subsequently employed by the Los Angeles, California department of public works.
 In 1972 he was hired by the Micronesian Construction Company.
 He founded his own construction company two years later.

 Tenorio's early career in elective office consisted of one term as a CNMI Senator and three two-year terms as Washington representative.
 He first ran for governor in 1989.
 In 1993 he ran again and won.